vsingh18567/project/Phase 1 writeup.md

 # Additional Tasks
-We would like to get the following additional tasks graded: 1.4, 1.5, xxx
+We would like to get the following additional tasks graded: 1.4, 1.5, 1.7, 1.9.

 # Completed Tasks